projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 Future Development
 ******************

-Following are some currently unplanned areas of interest for future ACRN development around SGX virtualization.
+Following are some unplanned areas of interest for future ACRN development around SGX virtualization.

 Launch Configuration Support